frederic-perez/AmE-dictionary/data/dictionary.md

 __daven__ _vi_ To recite Jewish liturgical prayers.
 __davenport__ _n_ :mega: /dăv′ən-pôrt′/ __2__ (Furniture) _US and Canadian_ A large sofa, esp one convertible into a bed.
 __davit__ _n_ :two::hammer:
+__Davos__ _n_ /ˈdɑːvɔs/ /ˈdævɒs/ A town of southeast Switzerland north of Saint Moritz.
+A fashionable resort, it is noted as the site of an annual international economic summit.
 __dawdle__ _v_ :dart::five::hammer:
 __dawn__ _v_
 __day and age__